The Grand Explorer - Fitness

 Today we head to Kaikoura for a boat trip out to the Kaikoura Peninsula where we'll be keeping watch for giant sperm whales breaching just off the coast.
 We may even spot playful Dusky dolphins and majestic Albatross birds!

-Day 8: Explore Kaiteriteri and water taxi to Torrent Bay
+Day 8: Explore Nelson and water taxi to Torrent Bay

 Day 9: Hike the Abel Tasman Track towards Awaroa

 Your walk today follows the coastal track through cool native forest and reaches golden sand beaches, perfect for swimming.
-We have both a relaxed and active option today, so you can choose how much (or little) you'd like to walk!
-If you'd prefer to spend your time relaxing at the lodge or on the golden shores of Awaroa today rather than walking we can arrange a water taxi to transport you the whole way instead.
+You can choose how much you'd like to walk today.

-The active option today starts at Torrent Bay alongside the Relaxed option.
+If you're feeling up for a longer walk today, your hike also starts at Torrent Bay.
 You'll cross the photogenic swing bridge beside stunning Bark Bay Falls before stopping for lunch at the golden sand beach of Bark Bay.
 From Bark Bay you'll continue along the coastal track to Tonga Quarry where your water taxi will meet you to whisk you to Awaroa Homestead Lodge.
 You'll arrive at the lodge in the mid-afternoon with plenty of time to enjoy Awaroa beach.

 Day 10: Hike the Abel Tasman Track from Awaroa to Totaranui and water taxi to Kaiteriteri

 This morning we'll walk from the Meadowbank Homestead on the Awaroa Inlet to Tōtaranui.
 You'll walk through mature native forests and along secluded beaches to the breathtaking white sand beach of Tōtaranui.
-This is an easy coastal walk with beautiful views.
 You'll then board a comfortable cruise boat to travel the length of the golden Abel Tasman coast from Tōtaranui to Kaiteriteri, you can relax on the viewing decks and enjoy refreshments from the onboard cafe.
 If you'd prefer to spend your time relaxing at Kaiteriteri rather than walking we can arrange a water taxi to transport you from Awaroa to Kaiteriteri.

-Day 11: Hike in Paparoa National Park and Franz Josef Glacier Track
+Day 11: Hike in Paparoa National Park and explore Pancake Rocks

 Towering limestone cliffs, lush rainforest, the crashing ocean... you've entered what feels like Jurassic Park!
-We have a stunning hike today in the Paparoa National Park - an easy underfoot track that takes around 2 hours and then a short hike to see the famous Franz Josef Glacier.
+We have a stunning hike today in the Paparoa National Park on the Paparoa Track, one of our Great Walks!
+We'll then make a stop for a walk at the iconic Pancake Rocks, a unique limestone rock formation on our rugged and beautiful West Coast.

 Day 12: Scenic helicopter into Mount Aspiring National Park, hike and wilderness jet boat